When I was 13 years old, my family lost not one, but two family dogs within a month of each other. Needless to say, it was completely devastating.

 While many may roll their eyes at this notion, companies are starting to take into account that for many, pets are like their children, and they are starting to allow leave for those who are grieving the loss of a furry friend.

 I used to work at a small commercial production company, and when one of my colleagues lost her cherished Golden Retriever, our boss allowed her time off.

 Smaller companies may have more lax and understanding policies with time off, such as my previous employer, so some may be able to take time to grieve as a personal day or vacation day.

-Sadly, some pet owners who are grieving may feel embarrassed to ask for time off to grieve because coworkers or employers may see their pain as silly or juvenile.
+Sadly, some pet parents who are grieving may feel embarrassed to ask for time off to grieve because coworkers or employers may see their pain as silly or juvenile.